When people have recovered sufficiently or can be appropriately treated elsewhere, they are discharged from the hospital.

 If further care is needed temporarily or permanently after a hospital stay, people are often sent to another facility.
 They may go to a rehabilitation facility or a nursing home Nursing Homes Nursing homes are for people who need help with health care for chronic conditions but do not need to be hospitalized.
 The decision to move to a nursing home may be triggered by a change in... read more (skilled nursing facility).

 Before leaving the hospital, people or their family members should make sure that they receive detailed instructions for follow-up care and that they understand the instructions.
-They should get a written schedule for using all their drugs and for follow-up appointments.
+They should get a written schedule for using all their medications and for follow-up appointments.
 Unless arranged before discharge, upon arriving home, they should call their regular doctor to make a follow-up appointment.
 Telling the doctor's nurse or scheduler that they were just discharged from the hospital and that they need an appointment within the next 3 to 10 days is important to assure that they receive appropriate follow-up care.

-If people are being discharged to another facility, a written summary of their hospital evaluation and treatment plan (called a transition care record) should be sent with them and another copy faxed to the facility.
+If people are being discharged to another facility, a written summary of their hospital evaluation and treatment plan (called a transition care record) should be sent with them and another copy faxed or transmitted to the facility.

 Regardless of whether people are being discharged to another facility or are going home, they should be given written paperwork that includes the following:

 The reason for the hospitalization